 Ringve Botanical Garden

-The botanical garden is situated on the Lade peninsula, ca. 3 km east of Trondheim city centre.
+The botanical garden is situated on the Lade peninsula, about 3 km east of Trondheim's city centre.
 The garden is always open and has free entry.

-This is a place where you can enjoy the colourful biodiversity of plants, and get to know more about trees, traditional medicinal plants, plant evolution and popular ornamental plants, among other things.
+Here, you can enjoy the colourful biodiversity and learn more about trees, traditional medicinal plants, plant evolution and popular ornamental plants.

-The plants in the botanical garden are living collections used for research, educational purposes, and conservation of endangered species.
-The garden is around 32 acres and opened as part of the university in 1973.
+The plants in the botanical garden are living collections used for research, education, and conservation of endangered species.
+The garden is about 32 acres and was established by the university in 1973.

 Visit the garden